natevw/fermata-couchdb/README.md

 The following documentation assumes this plugin has been registered with the name `'couchdb'` (as by default the browser, or if you follow the node.js example above).

 - `fermata.couchdb([serverUrl])` — Returns a "URL proxy" object for the server's base URL.
 This gives you access to CouchDB's complete API via [Fermata's usual API](https://github.com/natevw/fermata#complete-documentation), following [its philosophy](https://github.com/natevw/fermata#why) of direct REST access.
-Pass a string with the `serverUrl` or omit to autodect. (**TBD**: The "autodection" currently just uses `"http://localhost:5984"` if no `serverUrl` is provided, but this could get a bit smarter in the future.)
+Pass a string with the `serverUrl` or omit to autodect. (**TBD**: The "autodection" currently just uses `"http://localhost:5984"` if no `serverUrl` is provided, but this could get a bit smarter in the future, [issue #1](https://github.com/natevw/fermata-couchdb/issues/1))
+- `fermata.plugins.couchdb.watchChanges(databaseUrl, lastSeq, callback[, interval])` — Starts monitoring changes, returning a watcher object whose API is documented below, along with this method's parameters.
+This helper encapsulates best-practice polling behaviors depending on the monitoring mode (determined via `interval`).
+For the continuous and long-polling cases (see below), this includes exponential backoff on error.

+## Changes watcher API

+Parameters to the `.watchChanges(databaseUrl, lastSeq, callback[, interval])` method introduced above are as follows:

-- `fermata.plugins.couchdb.watchChanges(databaseUrl, lastSeq, callback[, interval])` — Starts monitoring changes, returning a watcher object whose API is documented below. `databaseUrl` must be a Fermata URL object, using pre-set query parameters to customize many of the monitoring options, e.g. `db({include_docs:true, timeout:5e3})`.
-Changes will be monitored starting from `lastSeq`, which may be `'now'` if you aren't trying to catch up a set of existing data [**TBD**: why isn't this included in databaseUrl?].
-Your `callback` will be provided with an /array/ of changes (to support bulk handling) as its first and only argument.
-(Currently all error handling is done internally, which may not be ideal….)
-Finally, the `interval` parameter controls how changes are monitored.
+- required parameter: `databaseUrl` — must be a Fermata URL object, using pre-set query parameters to customize many of the monitoring options, e.g. `db({include_docs:true, timeout:5e3})`.
+- required parameter: `lastSeq` — Changes will be monitored starting from (and not including) this sequence, which may be `'now'` if you aren't trying to catch up a set of existing data [**TBD**: why isn't this handled via databaseUrl? [issue #3](https://github.com/natevw/fermata-couchdb/issues/3)].
+- required parameter: `callback` — whenever a set of changes is available, this function will be called with an /array/ of changes as its first argument.
+In the event of an error, it will be called with an empty array and an error object (from Fermata) as the *second* argument.
+This differs from normal node.js callback practice, so think of this more like an event listener if you prefer.
+Having the parameters in this order encourages you to ignore errors, as the watcher's built-in handling should be sufficient in many cases.
+- optional parameter: `interval` parameter controls how changes are monitored.
 If omitted, it will long-poll using any `timeout` query parameter of `databaseURL`.
 If set to a number, the watcher will issue simple polls with `interval` milliseconds between the previous response and the next request.
 Under node.js you can also pass `'continuous'` to keep a persistent/streaming connection open.

+The `.watchChanges(…)` method will return an watcher object with the following methods:

+- `watcher.cancel()` — Stops (or pauses) monitoring changes.
+Any pending request will be aborted and no more callbacks will be sent; however, if you keep a reference to the watcher, its current status is preserved.
+- `watcher.restart()` — Resumes monitoring of changes.
+Use this to "unpause" a cancelled watcher.
+- `watcher.getStatus()` — Returns an object with information about the monitoring status.
+Currently the only proprerty provided is `update_seq`, which is the last processed sequence.

 ## Alternate Cloudant / BigCouch (/ CouchDB 2.0?) extended plugin